-We have seen that the inquiry into Being is to take its departure from an examination of the particular being that raises the question of Being, namely, from Dasein or the human existent.
+We have seen that the inquiry into Being is to take its de-parture from an examination of the particular being that raises the question of Being, namely, from Dasein or the human existent.
+The question of Being, handry, from Dastin of the human existent.
 The question of Being, therefore, is to be approached by way of the question of existence, the kind of Being that belongs to Dasein.
 Because every Dasein has to be, and has to decide about its own existence and to understand itself in one way or another, then every Dasein is already involved in the question of existence in a very concrete way.
 This concrete, inescapable question which everyone has concerning how he is to understand and decide about his own existence is called by Heidegger the "existentiell" question.
 This is to be distinguished from the "existential" question, which is an explicit theoretical inquiry into the structures of existence generally.
-While everybody is faced with the existentiell question of deciding about his own existence, only a few philosophers raise the explicitly existential question and reflect on the basic constitution of human existence as such.
+While every-body is faced with the existentiell question of deciding about his own existence, only a few philosophers raise the explicitly existential question and reflect on the basic constitution of human existence as such.
 But the existential question is rooted in the existentiell one, that is to say, the theoretical inquiry takes its rise from the concrete situation of existing in the world.
 Heidegger shares the common existentialist distrust of abstract rationalism.
 The question of Being is not to be considered in terms of abstract speculation, but on the basis of our own decide about its own existence and to understand itself in one firsthand participation in existence.
-Men are not spectators of Being but participants in it, and if there is to be a philosophy of Being, this cannot be reared on any kind of detached observation, but only on the basis of our total participation.
+Men are not spectators of Being but participation in chatched, then are not spectators of Being but participants in it, and if there is to be a philosophy of Being, this cannot be reared on any kind of detached observa-tion, but only on the basis of our total participation.